jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 This is part 2 of my experience as a new user of Go, featuring first encounters with pointers.
 For part 1, see [Getting started with Go](/getting-started-with-go).

+If you'd like to follow along, and try out out the code in this article, all you need is the Go [playground](https://play.golang.org/) to run the examples.

 ## Pointers

 The [shortscale](https://github.com/jldec/shortscale-go/blob/main/shortscale.go) package which I covered last time, uses a string [Builder](https://pkg.go.dev/strings#Builder).
 Here is the example from the Builder docs.
-When you run it, it will output: _3...2...1...ignition_.

 ```go
 package main